stomar/firedown/README.md

 - put `firedown` manually into the search path of root,

-- put `firedown` anywhere and invoke it using it's full path.
+- put `firedown` anywhere and invoke it using its full path.

 Requirements
 ------------